Using a protein to reverse skeletal muscle aging

 How loss of contact inhibition leads to tumor formation.
 (Risha Banerjee)

-Since this study involved the over-expression of a protein that causes accelerated cell division, the scientists had to consider the risk of the cells forming cancerous tumours as a result of the treatment.
+Since this study involved the over-expression of a protein that causes accelerated cell division, the scientists had to consider the risk of the cells forming cancerous tumors as a result of the treatment.
 However, the results of the study show that the division of senescent myoblasts as a result of over-expression of NANOG did not cause the loss of contact inhibition or tumor formation in the human and mouse models used.

 The results of this study show that the over-expression of a NANOG could be key to reversing aging in muscle cells.
 This finding has applications in developing treatments for diseases caused by aging and muscular degeneration.
 The researchers also believe that this discovery could lead to the engineering of smaller molecules that have the same function as NANOG, which will allow us to reverse aging in other cell types, not limited only to skeletal muscle cells.